All Episodes

 That's for sure.

-Yeah, that's what I still come from.
+Yeah, that's still coming.

-still, it's probably the last generation of as a kid.
+I come from the generation of still, it's probably the last generation of as a kid.

-Now, did it fuck me up and make me feel like my voice doesn't get heard and like an incessant thing for me is to be heard because I didn't feel like my voice was heard as a kid at all because I was like the last generation of kids that are kids are to speak when they're spoken to.
+And I like I, and like an incessant thing for me is to be heard because I didn't feel like my voice was heard as a kid at all.

 And that's it.

-Like that's I got that from my grandparents.
+Like that's, I got that from my grandparents.

 Like children are only to speak when they're spoken to.